By Dean VanDruffTable of Contents & Links:

 In 1990, 13 years after committing my life to Christ, I received a powerful conveyance of the Holy Spirit.
 I would call it a baptism, but if this irritates you we can call it a "filling".
 In any case it was real.
 It came from a deep conviction that I knew God "out there", that He was "with me", that I was "saved", but that I did not really have His life coursing through my body.
 Submission to God in this event was one of the most terrifying and difficult experiences of my life, but has resulted in a crop of righteousness, peace, and joy in the Holy Spirit "suddenly" in my life.

 2 Cor 3:1,5 (NIV) Are we beginning to commend ourselves again?
 Or do we need, like some people, letters of recommendation to you or from you?...
-Not that we are competent in ourselves to claim anything for ourselves, but our competence comes from God.Laura and I are also keen on being "tentmakers" and not taking in money for any aspect of our ministry as long as it is in our power to do so.
+Not that we are competent in ourselves to claim anything for ourselves, but our competence comes from God.Laura and I are also keen on being "tentmakers" and not taking in money for any aspect of our ministry as long as it is possible to do so.
 God has richly blessed us in this discipline up to this point.

 I was influenced by Josh McDowell in High School before becoming a Christian.
 God used his writings to encourage me to take Christianity seriously.

-Just after embracing the faith, I spent several years in Phoenix, AZ in Engineering School where I attended North Phoenix Baptist Church the entire time.
+Just after embracing the faith, I spent several years in Phoenix, AZ in Engineering School where I attended North Phoenix Baptist Church.
 There, I "fell in with" several seminary students from Grand Canyon College, and we had a great time in our "Sunday school classes".
 I was always questioning things, not content with answers that merely substituted religious terminology.
 "I am an engineering student," I would say, "So what am I supposed to think, and what am I to do next--in plain English?"
 Luckily, these zealous brothers saw me as a project and contended with me until I was harangued into orthodoxy.
 I praise God for their influence and hope they learned something as well by having to counter all my objections.

 Laura has participated in the teaching of Kay Arthur, and has been through the leadership courses at the Precept Ministry Institute of Training in Chattanooga, TN.

 As you could probably guess by how often we quote him, we love how A.W.
 Tozer articulates the wisdom of God.
 Oswald Chambers has had a similar effect in encouraging to be bold about what we have learned by standing "in the council of the Lord".
+We are also resonant with John Piper's emphasis and ministry, and recommend the book "Desiring God".
+More recently, we have enjoyed the prophetic insight, practical application, and sense-of-humor of Joel Richardson.

 Summary and Conclusion